HarshaNWMS/GDP1/README.md

 - **2.Firebase Configuration**
 - **3.Install Dependencies**
   - 1.npm install express
-----Configure Firebase in Your Project
+  - 2.Configure Firebase in Your Project

 ### Running the Project
 - **Start the Development Server**